 Litnig did as he was told.

 Torin clicked and snapped the reins, and the graying mule in the traces plodded into motion.
-The cart rolled slowly toward the mouth of the street.
+The cart rolled toward the mouth of the street.

-When they passed it, it smiled.
+When they passed him, he smiled.

-Its teeth were sharp and yellowed.
+His teeth were sharp and yellowed.

 Litnig returned home just before sunset with the bed of the cart mostly empty and Cole and his father sweat-drenched and silent in its driver’s seat.
 His arms and legs ached.
 His skin felt hot and tight.
 He was looking forward to a quick dinner and a wash before heading to Marcus a’Beddon Square for the festival.
 He was already thinking about what he’d say to the girls Cole was going to introduce him to.